 I explained this to my boys as we paged through the magazine.
 Of course, they loved the idea of giving a chicken or a cow or a goat…or something equally as awesome. (“And mom, why can’t we buy a cow for our backyard?”}

 But, my oldest carefully pondered what we should choose to give.
 He finally settled on the gift of fresh water.

 What happened next is what makes me what to continue on this journey of wanting to share this Jesus that makes me so happy through giving and serving more.
 Because I’m starting to see the change in myself and my family that I was longing to see where people in need stay on our minds until we take action.
 (I want this change bad enough I’m blogging about it to hold myself accountable.)

-As I flipped through the World Vision Catalog, I kept turning back to the section talking about giving loans for women to start small businesses.
+As I flipped through the World Vision Catalog, I kept turning back to the section talking about giving loans to women to start small businesses.
 It spoke to my heart.
-It reminded me of the wish list of the families in need.
+It reminded me of the wish list of families in need.

-So, we gave extra.
 We gave water and a small loan to a family.
 After we processed our giving on the computer, I turned to my husband and said, “that felt so good.”

 If you decide to take use this giving strategy, remember this is YOUR THING.
 Do what God places on YOUR HEART.
 Whatever works, big or little.
 Your family will be moved by however you decide to extend your hand.
 And hopefully, so will the people you give to.

-Cheryl is a mom of 3 boys, wife, speaker, educator, and author of Empowered Moms & Kids.
-She has her Master’s degree in Educational Leadership and is passionate about learning and teaching.
-On www.empoweredmomsandkids.com you’ll find inspiration in parenting, family connection ideas, encouragement for moms, and more empowering content.
+Cheryl is a mom of 3 boys, wife, speaker, high school teacher, and author of Empowered Moms & Kids.
+She has a Master’s degree in Educational Leadership and is passionate about learning and teaching.
+On www.empoweredmomsandkids.com you’ll find inspiration and encouragement for moms raising tweens and/or teens.
 Read more in the “about” section of this page.